Eva-Chris/SQUIRREL-Web-App/README.md

 screenshots: contains screenshots of the website (it will be deleted)

-static/css: contains the css file

-templates: contains the html files
+app: contains css, js, html files as well as the main python flask application

+MovieLens_AllScores: all scores (overall satisfaction, min max etc)

+Recommended_Movies: movie recommendations for groups contained in 4_1GroupsTest

 REQUIREMENTS: modules' versions and how to run the program

-app.py: the main python flask application